dmbarbour/wikilon/docs/AwelonLang.md

                [A]c => [A][A]       (copy)
                [A]d =>              (drop)

-Words rewrite to their evaluated (and potentially optimized) definitions.
-However, this rewrite should be *lazy* in the sense that a rewrite is avoided when it does not contribute to further progress.
-The motive is to retain human-meaningful symbols and structure within the evaluated result, which may be flexibly rendered using *Editable Views*.
+Words simply rewrite to their evaluated definitions.
+However, this rewrite should be lazy, deferred if it does not result in progress of the computation.
+The motive for lazy rewriting of words is to retain human-meaningful symbols and structure in the evaluated results, enabling humans to grok the result and supporting *Editable Views*.
+By 'progress' we certainly need more than inlining a word's definition.
+Preferably, rewriting a word results in at least one value available for further computation.

-Evaluation strategy is unspecified.
-The default may be ad-hoc and heuristic.
-Annotations may guide the strategy.
-Valid, terminating computations will always converge on the same final result regardless of strategy.
-If we halt early, due to quota or error, evaluation strategy and other optimizations might be exposed.
+Developers will guide evaluation strategy through annotations.
+For example, we might use `(par)` to request parallel computation of a value.
+We might use `[F](jit)` to request compilation for a function or loop body.
+We could use `(lazy)` and `(eval)` to recommend call-by-need or eager evaluation.
+Further, annotations may result in certain rewrites that cannot be performed by language primitives.
+For example, `(nat)` could rewrite `[41 succ]` to the equivalent `42`.

+*Aside:* We can feasibly support user-defined optimizations similar to GHC Haskell's rewrite rules, activated by annotations.
+The typical example is stream fusion: `[F] map [G] map == [F G] map`.
+The burden of correctness - preserving identity semantics of annotations - would then be shifted to our developers and debuggers.
+However, ad-hoc rewrites are not robust to abstraction or modularity.
+Instead, I would favor developing a DSL data structure for stream processing, and an optimizer-compiler function for the DSL.
+Between rewriting and `(jit)`, Awelon is very friendly to DSLs.

 ### Arity Annotations